It is important to be clear about your intentions.

 - Residence Life Coordinator, Student Affairs Professional

-- To further explore your options based on your strengths, values, and interests, the Career Planning Essentials course offered by McMaster University is a great place to start!
+- Further explore your career options based on your strengths, values, and interests, the Career Planning Essentials course offered by McMaster University is a great place to start!
 You can register for the course on the webpage listed above.

 Absolutely.
 We are here for you.
 For assistance with all-things further education, feel free to connect to the Student Success Centre in whichever way is most comfortable for you.
 We offer workshops, one-on-one appointments, research and application support, interview preparation and many more services.